 A presidential decree issued on 3 November commuted death penalty sentences to life imprisonment.
 However, the decree excluded those who had been convicted of murder or aggravated robbery and did not specify how many had had their sentences commuted.

 CANADA

 CANADA

-Queen Elizabeth II, represented by Governor General David Johnston
+Head of state: Queen Elizabeth II, represented by